By Patti Gillespie, BA, M.S.

-Once our immigrant ancestor is found, ScotlandsPeople is the surest way to trace further family in Scotland.
-ScotlandsPeople is Scotland’s official government site with hundreds of years of documents just waiting to be found!
-This fun site features births and baptisms, deaths and burials, banns and marriages, wills and testaments plus much, much more.
-This presentation demonstrates how to best use the site with tips and tricks to assist the researcher while also demonstrating the process for tracking your family back in time.
+ScotlandsPeople is the surest way to trace Scottish ancestry on Scottish soil.
+ScotlandsPeople is Scotland’s official government site with hundreds of years of documents; it features births and baptisms, deaths and burials, banns and marriages, wills and testaments plus much, much more.
+This presentation demonstrates how to best use this paid site with tips and tricks to assist in searching Scottish ancestry.

-2. Forgotten Treasures in the Texas Courthouse: Discovering the Miscellaneous Books
+3. Forgotten Treasures in the Texas Courthouse: Discovering the Miscellaneous Records

 Are you looking for context and documentation?
 Do you have an ancestor that seems to have slipped between the cracks?
-Then this Texas gem hidden away in the courthouses of our counties may hold an answer for you.
-This presentation not only presents 3 fun Texan stories that have come to life with the information found in a Miscellaneous Book, but also abundant examples of assorted documents will be shown.
+Then these Texas gems hidden away in our county courthouses may hold an answer for you.
+This presentation not only presents 2 fun Texan stories that have come to life with information found within Miscellaneous Books, but also abundant examples of assorted documents.

-Presented from a non-geneticist point of view, this presentation explains in a fun and visual way how to choose a company and a test, what to do while waiting for the report, and how to maximize the report results.
+Presented from a non-genetic genealogist point of view, this presentation explains in a fun and visual way how to choose a test, a company, what to do while waiting for the report, and how to maximize the report results.
 Whether deciding who to contact, how to use the research within the DNA report, or just how to link our trees to our DNA results, this session will be helpful.
-Besides spending time reviewing the report, the potential use of raw data is introduced with visual step-by-step to uploading to other sites known as 3rd party tools.
+Besides spending time reviewing the report, the potential use of raw data is introduced with a visual step-by-step procedure for uploading raw data to other sites.

 This presentation takes understanding the DNA report to the next level.
 As a warm-up, we will touch on the DNA Ethnicity Report, the DNA Circles and the DNA Story; more importantly, we will calculate find matches, evaluate the degree of relationship, and compare DNA.
 This course is geared for those who are beyond beginner and looking to build a greater knowledge of the power of genetics in genealogy.